6 Common Myths About Race And Children

 Research also suggests that children begin observing racial differences as early as 6 months and that they begin to hold biases by preschool age.
 If parents do not encourage open discussion or bring up issues of race and identity, kids will form their own opinions.

 “By the time they reach kindergarten at 5 years of age, many kids will choose friends and playmates based on skin color and race,” San Antonio clinical psychologist and parenting coach Ann-Louise Lockhart says.
 “However, if they have good models in their home and in their community, kids will notice skin color and racial differences, but not treat others poorly because of it.”

 Myth #2: By Addressing Race, Parents Risk Instilling Racist Attitudes

-A common belief held by many parents is that their children would never have racial attitudes and biases.
-As a result, they avoid talking to their kids about race for fear the discussion would introduce their children to the concept of racial differences.
+Some parents avoid talking to their kids about race for fear the discussion will introduce their children to the concept of racial differences, and thus negatively affect their outlook on relationships.
 The truth, however, is that avoiding the conversation is more likely to foster mistaken attitudes about race.